Chiang Mai to Luang Prabang Bike Tour

 Day 6: Chiang Saen

+If time permits, we head out after lunch and see the spectacular Wats and visit the Hall of Opium.
 The Royal Project and Doi Tung Development Project have spent years battling the trade of opium and its social repercussions.
-The Hall of Opium was built to educate people about the dangers of drug abuse and also traces the history from its first use 5,000 years.
+The Hall of Opium was built to educate people about the dangers of drug abuse and also traces its history from its first use 5,000 years ago.

 Day 7: Chiang Khong

 This is the last day for soaking in Thailand’s local life.
 We start early to utilize the full day.
 With the rich silted land by the Mekong River, a bike ride means that you tend to be surrounded by shades of green.
 There is agricultural land as far as your eyes can see.
-Ride past fruit orchards, paddy fields, banana plantations and arrive at Chiang Khong.
+Ride past fruit orchards, paddy fields, and banana plantations and arrive at Chiang Khong.

-Day 8: Pakbeng
+Day 8: Boat to Pakbeng

-We cross the border and arrive at Laos side.
-We transfer to the pier and board a huge traditional Mekong riverboat for the upstream cruise to Pak Beng, Laos.
+We cross the border and arrive at the Laos side.
+We transfer to the pier and board a huge traditional Mekong riverboat for the downstream cruise to Pak Beng, Laos.
 This portion of the Mekong is very remote, which sometimes allows glimpses of wildlife in the extensive forests.
 There are occasional stops at local hill tribe villages to meet people and observe life on the riverside.

 Enjoy the lovely scenery along both sides of the Mekong cruising to today’s destination.